Sponsorship by a UU Congregation for Ministerial Applicants

 Yes.
 Documentation of congregational sponsorship should be provided using the following form.

-What happens if a congregation chooses not to sponsor a candidate?
+What happens if a congregation chooses not to sponsor an applicant?

 The Ministerial Credentialing Office would appreciate being contacted in the event a congregation chooses not to sponsor a candidate so appropriate steps can be taken to address the concerns regarding why this decision was made.

-What is being said with the decision to sponsor a candidate?
+What is being said with the decision to sponsor an applicant?

-At the most basic level, congregational sponsorship indicates confidence in the candidate's potential and suitability for UU ministry.
-The Ministerial Fellowship Committee (MFC) regards sponsorship as evidence that the candidate is actively committed to the Purposes and Principles of the UUA and the institutions which uphold them.
-A congregation is not indicating that the candidate is presently ready for ministry when the congregation commits to sponsorship.
-The final decision to grant fellowship to a candidate is made by the MFC after careful consideration of written materials, evaluations and a personal interview.
+At the most basic level, congregational sponsorship indicates confidence in the applicant's potential and suitability for UU ministry.
+The Ministerial Fellowship Committee (MFC) regards sponsorship as evidence that the applicant is actively committed to the Purposes and Principles of the UUA and the institutions which uphold them.
+A congregation is not indicating that the applicant is presently ready for ministry when the congregation commits to sponsorship.
+The final decision to grant fellowship to a applicant is made by the MFC after careful consideration of written materials, evaluations and a personal interview.

 What are the other requirements for UU ministry?